GijsFiten/XRSU/README.md

 Please make sure you are running with a user with sudo privilege.

 Should you run into build errors, check that the correct NVIDIA compute capability is set in the CMakeLists.txt file in each of the external/ldif folders.
+This repository contains a few submodules, which I have just added as files here, this is not ideal but it makes the build stable.
+Please manually setup the file structure if you want to use this repository in a serious setting.

 ## Data